ChauhaNikunj/sentiment_analysis/README.md

-Sure, Nikunj!
-Here's a clear, professional README file for your GitHub project based on your sentiment analysis code with both VADER and RoBERTa models:

----

 # Amazon Food Reviews Sentiment Analysis

 This project performs sentiment analysis on Amazon Fine Food Reviews using two popular NLP techniques: **VADER** (a lexicon and rule-based sentiment analysis tool) and **RoBERTa**, a pretrained transformer-based model from the Hugging Face Transformers library.